amanwebb/NBA-All_Stars/Working Project/Predicting.md

 ![image](https://user-images.githubusercontent.com/81338261/153037689-3d8e5cfb-3192-4230-9aba-33fee96be111.png)

 This is what the Radar Charts look like at the end.
-The further out the points are,, the higher teh ranking in that particular category.
+The further out the points are, the higher the ranking in that particular category.
 This is true, except for the Personal Fouls section.
 I inversed that section, due to Personal Fouls being bad.
-Therefor, it aligns withthe other categories - the closer the point is to the center, the worse it is.
+Therefore, it aligns with the other categories - the closer the point is to the center, the worse it is.
 The closer to the center it is, the more amount of fouls they average.